An underwater action camera is a small digital sports-camera that can be placed in waterproof casing and used to capture underwater videos and photos.

-Currently, the GoPro Hero 9 Black is the only action camera that can record in 5.3K/60fps video and snap 27mp photos!
+Currently, it is the only underwater action camera that can record in 5.3K/60fps video and snap 27mp photos!

-It features GoPro’s latest video stabilisation technology: “hypersmooth blast 5.0” which is superior to all other underwater cameras stabilisation tech, resulting in exceptionally smooth footage.
+It features GoPro’s latest video stabilisation technology: “hypersmooth blast 5.0” which is superior to all other underwater cameras stabilisation tech, resulting in exceptionally smooth video clips.

 Straight out the box, it is waterproof to 10m / 30 ft.
-However, it can be taken all the way down to 60m / 200ft when placed within it’s separately purchased (but incredibly cheap!) underwater housing.
+However, it can be taken all the way down to 60m / 200ft when placed within it’s separately purchased underwater housing.